-Duchess, Clothier is a tiny enterprise seated in the small urban paradise of Portland, Oregon.
-Founded as a one-lady operation in 2005, Duchess has grown into business that provides all its employees fulfilling work-lives and its customers the thrill of high quality suits and other garments, both custom and off-the-rack, as well as excellent, impassioned, and insightful service.
+Duchess Clothier is a tiny enterprise seated in the small urban paradise of Portland, Oregon.
+Founded as a one-lady operation in 2005, Duchess has grown into a thriving business that provides its employees with fulfilling work lives and its customers with the thrill of high quality suits and separates - both custom and off the rack - as well as excellent, impassioned, and insightful service.

 What Makes Duchess Different?

-Communication is the secret to success.
+Communication is our secret to success.
 Our approach has always been to sit with the client and listen to their preferences, observe their personal style, and ask the right questions.
 The advantage we have is that most retailers view apparel as either masculine or feminine, rather than appreciating the subtle nuances that exist within and between these two ends of the gender polarity.
-Our mission is to ensure that each client – from those who walk in not knowing what they want to those with particular taste and needs – feels comfortable, confident and celebrated throughout the process to the final result.
+Our mission is to ensure that each client – from those who walk in not knowing what they want to those with particular taste and needs – feels comfortable, confident, and celebrated throughout the entire process.

-Each individual has their own unique style, and our designs are simply a beginning to a longer conversation with the client.
-Every detail is lovingly and painstakingly gone over in the consultation process, from choosing the fabric, stylistic details, fit preferences, and notions to over twenty measurements of the client’s body.
+Each individual has a unique style, and our designs are simply a starting point for a larger conversation with the client.
+Every detail will be lovingly and painstakingly gone over during the consultation process, including the choice of fabric, stylistic details, fit preferences, and body measurements.

 What We Believe